Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{C4.
-Provide components that enable the agent to invoke different user interactions.}} When designing the agent, participants would explore the interaction components available to the agent in the {\sc{Workflow}}, which allowed them to understand the \pQuote{capabilities of this entire agent}{12} and \pQuote{knowing what actions it can make}{13}.
-Some participants liked having the tool options available on the {\sc{Workflow}} interface for them, since the design space is clearly defined with a finite set of options: \pBlockQuo{That [the {\sc{Workflow}}] helped me...come up with the phrases, words, and instructions in a much more concise and clear way because I know the limited amount of tools I had in place that I could use for the agent.}{5}
+When designing the agent, participants explored the interaction components available to the agent in the {\sc{Workflow}}, which allowed them to understand the \pQuote{capabilities of this entire agent}{12} and \pQuote{knowing what actions it can make}{13}.
+Below, we discuss one additional insight on this Desired Capability.